yoonmikim/Sinatra-Jams-II/README.md

 ```

 If you're using the checkbox method, think about what your params looks like after the form is submitted.
 What does the `instruments[]` imply about the information put into params?
 How can you use the information put into `params` to link the artist with the selected instruments?
 Also, is there a way you can dynamically check the boxes for the instruments that an artist plays?

+If you were able to associate users with instruments, consider building out full CRUD for the `Instrument` model!
+Best of luck!